ess-dmsc-dram/documents/core_team/project-programme.md

 ### Motivation

-1. Visualisation at the instrument level has been requested by every instrument team engaed as part of the ESS/DMSC 2017 instrument-class coordination.
+1. Visualisation at the instrument level has been requested by every instrument team engaged as part of the ESS/DMSC 2017 instrument-class coordination.
 The importance of visualisation prompted a deeper investigation and [report](https://github.com/DMSC-Instrument-Data/documents/blob/master/investigations/InstrumentView%20Performance/InstrumentViewInvestigation.md).
 That report advised that the `InstrumentView` had performance issues making it unsuable for instruments with over 600K detectors.
 2. There is an increasing desire to use parts of Mantid imbedded in other applications.
 See Section 6.2 and 1.2 [ORNL 5-year plan](https://github.com/mantidproject/documents/blob/master/Design/ORNL_Mantid_5yearplan.pdf).
 The ORNL have already recognised that feed-back loops are critical aspects of these, and this has also observed this during Mantid/NICOS integration as part of the ESS direction.
 .
 Section 2.2.1 ESS data-reduction-report.
 3. Usage statistics put the `InstrumentView` at the top of the list of Mantid's most used graphical interfaces.